 Do not keep leftover opioid medication.
 Just one dose can cause death in someone using this medicine accidentally or improperly.
 Ask your pharmacist where to locate a drug take-back disposal program.
 If there is no take-back program, flush the unused medicine down the toilet.

 Since this medicine is used for pain, you are not likely to miss a dose.
 Skip any missed dose if it is almost time for your next scheduled dose.
 Do not use extra medicine to make up the missed dose.

 What happens if I overdose?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
 A hydrocodone overdose can be fatal, especially in a child or other person using the medicine without a prescription.
-Overdose symptoms may include vomiting, black or bloody stools, coughing up blood, confusion, muscle weakness, cold and clammy skin, slow heart rate, blue lips, noisy or shallow breathing, or fainting.
+Overdose symptoms may include vomiting, black or bloody stools, coughing up blood, confusion, muscle weakness, cold and clammy skin, slow heart rate, blue lips, noisy or shallow breathing, or coma.

 This medication may impair your thinking or reactions.
 Avoid driving or operating machinery until you know how the medicine will affect you.
 Dizziness or severe drowsiness can cause falls or other accidents.

 Do not drink alcohol.
 Dangerous side effects or death could occur.

 Ask a doctor or pharmacist before using any cold, allergy, or pain medication.
 Many combination medicines contain aspirin or other medicines similar to ibuprofen.
 Taking certain products together can cause you to get too much of this type of medicine.